wannesm/Command-T/README.txt

                                                         *g:CommandTCtagsCmd*
   |g:CommandTCtagsCmd|                            string (default: 'ctags')

-      Command used to call CTAGS.
+      Command used to call Ctags.
+For example, if Ctags is installed by means of Macports you can use
+        let g:CommandTCtagsCmd = "/opt/local/bin/ctags"

                                                        *g:CommandTCtagsSort*
   |g:CommandTCtagsSort|                                boolean (default: 0)